-- Microcode Discovery Service, which generates a report indicating if microcode installed on the system needs to be updated. - VPD Capture Service, which surveys RS/6000 SPs for Vital Product Data information and sends this information to IBM for customizing Miscellaneous Equipment Specifications (MES) upgrades.
+- Microcode Discovery Service, which generates a report indicating if microcode installed on the system needs to be updated. - VPD Capture Service, which surveys RS/6000 and eServer pSeries systems for Vital Product Data information and sends this information to IBM for customizing Miscellaneous Equipment Specifications (MES) upgrades.

-For additional information about installing, configuring and running Inventory Scout, refer to the User's Guide, available on the following IBM Server Support Web site: http://www.ibm.com/servers/support/ and select pSeries or RS/6000.
-Next, select Fixes, drivers, updates, tools, and then select Tools.
+For additional information about installing, configuring and running Inventory Scout, refer to the User's Guide, available on the following IBM Server Support Web site: http://techsupport.services.ibm.com/server/support/.